munificent/game-programming-patterns/book/bytecode.markdown

 ### How our values represented?

-Our sample VM only works with one kind of value: integers.
+Our sample VM only works with one kind of value, integers.
 That makes it easy: the stack is just a stack of ints.
-A more full-featured VM will support different data types: numbers, strings, objects, lists, etc. You'll have to decide how those are stored internally.
+A more full-featured VM will support different data types: strings, objects, lists, etc. You'll have to decide how those are stored internally.

 * **A single datatype:**